 - SEC. .
-Section 6854 of the Financial Code is repealed. - 6854---(a)-As-used-in-this-section,-"pay-on-death-provision"-means+ - (1)-A-provision-or-term-of-a-savings-account-which-is-in-the-name of-one-person,-which-provides-that-upon-the-death-of-that-person-the savings-account-shall-become-the-property-of-one-or-more-designated payees. - (2)-A-provision-or-term-of-a-savings-account-which is in the name of-two-or-more-persons-which-provides-that-upon-the-death-of-all-of such-persons-the-savings-account-shall-become-the-property-of-one-or more-designated-payees. - (b)-Any-transfer-of-property-to-the-designated-payee-or-payees pursuant-to-the-terms-of-a-pay-on-death-provision-shall-be-given-effect under-the-terms-of-the-savings-account-and-shall-not-be-designated testamentary-disposition-of-property---The-right-of-the-designated payee-or-payees-to-receive-such-property-shall-not-be-denied,-abridged, or-affected-on-the-grounds-that-the-right-has-not-been-created-by-a writing-executed-in-accordance-with-the-laws-of-this-state-prescribing the-requirements-to-effect-a-valid-testamentary-disposition-of-property- - (e)-Except-as-provided-in-Section-6661; the association-shall-make payment-in-accordance-with-the-pay-on-death-provision; and such-payment shall-discharge the association-from-liability-with-respect-to-the moneys-se-paid.
+Section 6854 of the Financial Code is repealed. - 6854---(a)-As-used-in-this-section,-"pay-on-death-provision"-means+ - (1)-A-provision-or-term-of-a-savings-account-which is-in-the-name of-one-person,-which-provides-that-upon-the-death-of-that-person-the savings-account-shall-become the-property-of-one-or-more-designated payees. - (2)-A-provision-or-term-of-a-savings-account-which-io-in-the-name of-two-or-more-persons-which-provides-that-upon-the-death-of-all-of such-persons-the-savings-account-shall-become-the-property-of-one-or more-designated-payees- - (b) Any-transfer-of-property-to-the-designated-payee-or-payees pursuant-to-the-terms-of-a-pay-on-death-provision-shall-be-given-effect under-the-terms-of-the-savings-account-and-shall-not-be-deemed-to-be-a testamentary-disposition-of-property.-The-right-of-the-designated payee-or-payees-to-receive-such-property-shall-not-be-denied,-abridged, or-affected-on-the-grounds-that-the-right-has-not-been-created-by-a writing-executed-in-accordance-with-the-laws-of-this-state-prescribing the-requirements-to-effect-a-valid-testamentary-disposition-of-property- - (e)-Except-as-provided-in-Section-6661, the association-shall-make payment-in-accordance with the pay-on-death-provision, and such-payment shall-discharge the association-from-liability-with-respect to the meneys-se-paid.